Should I switch to a fix-and-fall energy tariff in the UK? — July 2026

 Do fix-and-fall tariffs have exit fees?

 Some do, some don’t.
-If there is an exit fee, check whether it’s per fuel, whether it reduces near the end of term, and whether it applies if you move home.
+If there is an exit fee, check whether it’s per fuel, whether it reduces near the end of term, and whether it’s waived if you move home.
+If you expect to switch soon, prioritise low or no exit fees.

-It can be, but low usage homes should pay extra attention to standing charges.
+It can be, but low-usage homes should watch the standing charge (~58p–70p/day by region, ~63p typical, around £230/yr).
 Sometimes a slightly higher unit rate with a lower standing charge works out cheaper overall.

 Why households use EnergyPlus